G-Research/ParquetSharp/docs/Reading.md

 ### Obtaining file metadata

-The `FileMetaData` property of a `ParquetFileReader` exposes information about the Parquet file and its schema:
+The `ParquetSharp.FileMetaData` property of a `ParquetFileReader` exposes information about the Parquet file and its schema:

 ```csharp
 int numColumns = fileReader.FileMetaData.NumColumns;